itsMapleLeaf/craftbang/README.md

 Any files placed in the /autorun directory will be run by craftbang automatically, each as its own task.

+Want to contribute?
+Fork this project and make a pull request with whatever bit of code you'd like to be a part of CraftBang.
+All credits will be given where needed.

 ## Installation